F5Networks/f5-declarative-onboarding/docs/declarations/basic.rst

 Clustered declaration
 ^^^^^^^^^^^^^^^^^^^^^
 The following is an example declaration that onboards a clustered BIG-IP system.
-See :doc:`clustering` for specific details on this example.
+See :ref:`Clustering<clustering>` for specific details on this example.

 .. literalinclude:: ../../examples/onboardFailover.json
    :language: json